1. Do Thoroughbreds in the United States, Canada, and Puerto Rico have to be microchipped?

 3. What is the process of obtaining a microchip and implanting it into a Thoroughbred?

-Microchips for Thoroughbreds born in 2015 and earlier can be purchased through The Jockey Club, or through your veterinarian or supplier.
-For foals of 2016, owners will have the option to request free microchips with registration and genetic sampling kits when they submit a Live Foal Report.
-For foals of 2017, owners will be sent a free microchip with each registration and genetic sampling kits.
+Microchips for registered Thoroughbreds born in 2016 and earlier can be purchased through The Jockey Club, or through your veterinarian or supplier.
+For foals of 2017, owners will be sent a free microchip with each registration and genetic sampling kit.